Hall and spin Hall viscosity ratio in 2d topological insulators

-Recently it has been shown that the topological phase can be observed even in the time reversal invariant systems \cite{PhysRevLett.95.226801}, which is characterized by $Z_2$ invariant \cite{PhysRevLett.95.146802}.
+Furthermore, it has been shown that the topological phase can be observed even in time reversal symmetric systems~\cite{PhysRevLett.95.226801}, which is characterized by $\mathbb{Z}_2$ topological invariant~\cite{PhysRevLett.95.146802}.
 Its discovery has a significant influence on both of experimental and theoretical sides of condensed-matter physics.
-The effective theory of such a system is well described by the Dirac fermion, and thus we will also generalize the discussion of the Hall viscosity to the time reversal invariant systems.
-However, as discussed in \cite{Avron:1995fg}, the Hall viscosity is observed only in the time reversal broken system.
-Thus we will consider another kind of viscosity in such a system, which is analogous to the spin Hall conductivity.
-We will show it characterizes a stress induced by a spin current while the Hall viscosity gives the relation for a current of particles.
+The effective theory of such a system is well described by the Dirac fermion in the vicinity of the avoided crossing point~\cite{1367-2630-12-6-065010}.
+Thus, we can also generalize the dissipationless viscosity to the time reversal symmetric system.
+As discussed in Ref.~\cite{Avron:1995fg}, the Hall viscosity itself is observed only in the time reversal broken system.
+However, we can introduce another kind of viscosity in such a system, which is analogous to the spin Hall conductivity.
+We will show that it characterizes a momentum transport in the quantum spin Hall (QSH) system induced by a spin current, while the Hall viscosity is related to the charge current.

-This paper is organized in the following way.
-We begin in section \ref{sec:visco} with the theory of Dirac fermion as preliminaries to discuss topological insulators, and then its application to graphene system is discussed.
-In section \ref{sec:ratio} we treat topological insulator models with/without time reversal symmetry.
-We introduce a novel quantity, a ratio for the Hall viscosity, to discuss these models, and some common properties with a similar quantity, which is considered in the context of AdS/CFT correspondence.
-We also discuss a spin Hall analogue of the viscosity ratio in the time reversal invariant systems.
-Section \ref{sec:summary} is devoted to summary and discussions.
+The remaining part of this paper is organized as follows.
+We begin in Sec.~\ref{sec:visco} with the two-dimensional Dirac fermion under the metric perturbation, which will play a fundamental role in the study of two-dimensional topological insulators.
+We then discuss its application to graphene system.
+In Sec.~\ref{sec:ratio}, we explore two-dimensional topological insulator models with/without time reversal symmetry.
+We introduce a novel quantity, the Hall viscosity ratio, to discuss the topological phases in these models, and analogous properties with a similar quantity, which is proposed in the context of AdS/CFT correspondence.
+We also discuss a spin Hall analogue of the viscosity ratio in the time reversal symmetric system.
+Sec.~\ref{sec:summary} is devoted to summary and discussions.